5 Cheery Ways to Enjoy Christmas on a Budget

 • Play a gift game.
 Many families now play games like a white elephant gift exchange or hot gift potato, which means they only have to buy one gift for the adults in their family.
 Suggesting this can save hundreds of dollars every Christmas.
 Plus, it’s a fun way to spend time as a family.

-• Stick to the four-gift rule for your kids.
+• Stick to the four-gift rule for your family.
 Kids have so many toys these days.
 They can easily become overwhelmed, especially when the time comes to clean the playroom to make room for new toys.
-The four-gift rule says that you can buy your kids something they want, something they need, something to wear, and something to read.
-These four presents should be more than enough for them to enjoy their holiday season.
+The four-gift rule says that you can buy your kids:

 • Consider thoughtful Christmas gifts on a budget.
 Budget Christmas gifts are great for teachers, co-workers, and neighbors.
 If you’re a crafty person, take a shot at some homemade gifts.
 A nice letter and a $5 Starbucks gift card can also go a long way.
 Teachers love gifts that are from the heart – a thank you note from your child would go much further than another coffee mug or candle.